Eat These Foods That Are Surprisingly High in Protein

 Think you’re getting enough protein in your diet?
-Well, you may want to think again — Donald Layman, Ph.D. and professor emeritus of nutrition at the University of Illinois tells Men’s Health that while the recommended daily intake of protein for adults should be around 56 grams, our bodies could use even more than this.
-Though protein is well known for its ability to help build and repair muscle, its benefits reach far and beyond just muscle tissue.
-Protein is also known to curb hunger, and it helps to prevent diabetes and heart disease.
-Even if you’re not looking to build muscle and just want to drop a few pounds, eating plenty of high-protein foods is still of the utmost importance, as it can help preserve lean muscle mass that will help you burn more calories in the long run.
+Well, you may want to think again — Donald Layman, Ph.D. and professor emeritus of nutrition at the University of Illinois, tells Men’s Health that while the recommended daily intake of protein for adults should be around 56 grams, our bodies could use even more than this.
+Protein is well known for its ability to help build and repair muscle but it can also curb hunger and helps to prevent diabetes and heart disease.

 Though you may already know that fish, chicken, and lean beef are high-protein foods, the following seven ingredients are also contenders.

 While there are other beans on the market that also have quite a bit of protein, it is the humble soybean that really gives you the most benefits.
 FitDay explains how the soybean is the only vegetable to contain all nine amino acids that our bodies require.

 One cup of edamame (immature soybeans that are a fantastic snack when steamed) offers 22 grams of protein, a quarter of your daily calcium, and half of your recommended amount of vitamin C and folate, according to Fitness.

 Lentils, according to Eat This, Not That!, contain 18 grams of protein per cup, which is pretty impressive.
 Even if you’re going for a higher protein goal, lentils are an excellent way to incorporate more protein into your diet, as one cup has the protein amount of three eggs, and they have been shown to speed fat loss due to their high fiber content.